helium/HIP/0024-transfer-percentage-of-hotspot.md

 in order to ensure they are getting fair payouts.
 Automating these tasks would have a positive effect on the speed at which the Helium Network is able to grow as owners would be able to deploy more hotspots and hosts would be more willing to participate in host-owner relationships.

+An additional motivation for this added functionality is the fact that this enables securitization of hotspots.
+This securitization

+Securitization could also simplif.
+For example, an owner with 100 hotspots could sell off 10% ownership of their fleet in order to raise cash to deploy more hotspots.

 # Stakeholders